 Ethics & Code of Conduct: Golf is a game which teaches integrity, honesty and sportsmanship.
 As such, cheating on scores, use of inappropriate language, throwing clubs and other conduct unbecoming a golfer will result in the player being removed from the event.
 The BGA Junior Tour gives players an opportunity to learn how to become an accomplished tournament player in a relaxed atmosphere.
 It is important to take advantage of this opportunity by learning the Rules of Golf and how to conduct yourself while on the golf course.

-Having over 300 members requires strict adherence to all printed deadlines.
-We urge you to call the BGA office at 532-3457 or e-mail at email@example.com, if you have questions.
+Having 330 members requires strict adherence to all printed deadlines.
+We urge you to call the BGA office at 205 532-3457 or email at [email protected], if you have questions.

 The points system will determine the final field of the BGA Junior Championship.
 Points are distributed as follows:

-The 2018 BGA Junior Championship will be July 17-19 at Hoover CC.
-It is a two-day championship with an optional practice round on July 17.
+The 2024 BGA Junior Championship will be July 10-11 at The Country Club of Birmingham (East Course).
+It is a two-day championship.
 You must be enrolled in the BGA Junior Tour to be eligible for the BGA Junior Championship.
-There is a $75.00 entry fee for the BGA Championship that will be payable online after the final field is determined.
+There is a $110.00 entry fee for the BGA Championship that will be payable online after the final field is determined.

 Dress Code: The BGA policy of NO METAL SPIKES, is in effect for all courses.
 Golf shoes having soft spikes or tennis shoes are examples of appropriate footwear.
 No jeans or cut offs are allowed.
 All shirts must have collars and sleeves.
 Hats must have bills facing forward and shirts must be tucked in.
 We thank you in advance for your cooperation